andrewzgheib/HR-Database/README.md

 <h1 align="center">HRMS-database</h1>

-This is a basic PostgreSQL database schema designed for a Human Resources department to store and manage employee information, insurance options, contracts, payments, and more.
+- This is a basic PostgreSQL database schema designed for a Human Resources department to store and manage employee information, insurance options, contracts, payments, and more. <br/>

-The schema consists of 16 tables, employing various relational models, constraints, domains, and functions to ensure robust data management.
+- The [schema](https://github.com/andrewzgheib/HRMS-database/blob/main/HR-Schema.) consists of 16 tables, employing various relational models, domains, functions, etc. to ensure robust data management.

 ## Database Structure
 1. `employee`: Contains personal and organizational details of employees.